ferdikoomen/openapi-typescript-codegen/README.md

 ### Node.js support
+> Since version 3.x [`node-fetch`](https://www.npmjs.com/package/node-fetch) switched to ESM only, breaking many
+> CommonJS based toolchains (like Jest).
+Right now we do not support this new version!

 By default, this library will generate a client that is compatible with the (browser based) [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), however this client will not work inside the Node.js environment.
 If you want to generate a Node.js compatible client then you can specify `--client node` in the openapi call: